<?xml version="1.0" encoding="ISO-8859-1" ?>

 <title><![CDATA[Breadcrumb styling options]]></title>

-<description><![CDATA[The latest Ecclesiact Build version <a rel="external" href="http://www.ecclesiact.com/build/2.29.0.1713"><b>2.29.0.1713</b></a> adds the option for site administrators to apply fancy styling to the automatic breadcrumbs component with full control over all options. <br />
+<description><![CDATA[The latest Ecclesiact Build version <a rel="external" href="https://www.ecclesiact.com/build/2.29.0.1713"><b>2.29.0.1713</b></a> adds the option for site administrators to apply fancy styling to the automatic breadcrumbs component with full control over all options. <br />

 <p>Colours can be set in the control panel for the Breadcrumbs component to Turin fancy styling on or off and to set colours for the shaded areas, 'home' icon and text both normally and when the mouse is positioned over the control.</p> <br />